vishakhaChaudhary/convergence-coding-challenge/README.md

 Screen 1: _New User or Existing User_
     - If a new User, redirect to the registration screen.
     - The existing User needs to go to the login screen.
-# Navigate to this screen if no User is in session.

-Screen 2: _Registration screen_
+Navigate to this screen if no User is in session: Screen 2: _Registration screen_
-# Email field with validation
+1. Email field with validation
 a.
 Email validity check
 b. required check

-# Password with validation
+2. Password with validation
 a. min of 6 char. max 12
 b. contain min 2 alphabets.
 c.
 It should not have special characters.

 _Note_:
-# recheck password field should match the password
+ - recheck password field should match the password
-# gender choice field male or female
+ - gender choice field male or female
-# all fields are required, show validation error on submit
+ - all fields are required, show validation error on submit
-# show success and navigate to the login screen
+ - show success and navigate to the login screen
-# store password in Local storage for later verification
+ - store password in Local storage for later verification

 Screen 3: _Login screen_
-# User to enter email and password, with all basic validation
+1. User to enter email and password, with all basic validation
-# Mock network like delay, and validate the email and password
+2. Mock network like delay, and validate the email and password
-# During the wait, disable the login button and show the loader inside
+3. During the wait, disable the login button and show the loader inside the button.
-the button.

-# On success, navigate to Screen 4
-# On failure, clear the fields and offer an error message to retry
 Screen 4: _Dashboard screen_

+    - On success, navigate to this screen.
+    - On failure, clear the fields and offer an error message to retry